gerald1248/openshift-backup/README.md

 $ make build-docker-image
 ```

+The current version is built from this repo.
+It sacrifices the small footprint of the Alpine-based original for readily installable `oc` binaries and CentOS/RHEL compatibility.

 ## Cleanup
 Call `make clean` to remove the project `cluster-backup` and the rolebinding that gives the serviceaccount `openshift-backup` read-only access to all projects.